28 Zero Waste Party Tips (Simple & Affordable)

 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-Birthday celebrations and other parties can be great, but they can often cause a lot of waste – from unsustainable decorations and disposable napkins, or cutlery, to store-bought food and drinks in plastic.
+Birthday celebrations and other parties can be great fun, but they can often create lots of waste – from unsustainable decorations and disposable napkins, or cutlery, to store-bought food and drinks in plastic.

 Zero waste party: Preparation tips